-15.1 BOARD EXPENSES
+17.1 BOARD EXPENSES

 For the period

-from 8 February
+For the year from 8 February

-2012 to 31
+ended 2012 to

-December
+31 December 31 December

-2013
+2014 2013

-SR'000
+SR'000 SR '000

 Board attendance fees 90

-Other board and sub-committee expenses 33
+Other board and sub-committee expenses - 33

 123

-- During the period ended 31 December 2013, the Board of Directors resolved to waive their a) remuneration until the Company becomes profitable. - Board attendance fees represent allowances for attending board meetings and sub-committee meetings. - Other board and sub-committee expenses include fees of non-board members for attending c) committee meetings and other related sub-committee expenses.
+- a) During the period ended 31 December 2013, the Board of Directors resolved to waive their remuneration until the Company becomes profitable.
+Accordingly, no remuneration is payable for 2014. - b) Board attendance fees represent allowances for attending board meetings and sub-committee meetings. - c) Other board and sub-committee expenses include fees of non-board members for attending committee meetings and other related sub-committee expenses.

-16. PRE-INCORPORATION EXPENSES
+18. PRE-INCORPORATION EXPENSES

-For the period

-from 8 February

-2012 to 31

-December

-2013

-SR'000

-Employee costs 4,171

-Legal and professional fees (see note (b) below) 2,768

-Office rent 1,800

-Others 431

-9,170

-- a) Pre-incorporation expenses represent costs incurred by a founding shareholder on behalf of the Company, and subsequently recharged to the Company, for the period up to 8 February 2012, being the date of the issuance of the Ministerial Resolution declaring the incorporation of the Company (note 17). - Legal and professional fees include an amount of SR 2.3 million paid to a founding shareholder (note 17). - Office rent include an amount of SR 0.76 million, paid to a founding shareholder (note 17).
+For the year ended 31 December 2014 SR'000 For the period from 8 February 2012 to 31 December 2013 SR'000 Employee costs Legal and professional fees Office rent Others - - - 4,171 2,768 1,800 431 - 9,170 a) Pre-incorporation expenses represent costs incurred by a founding shareholder on behalf of the Company, and subsequently recharged to the Company, for the period up to 8 February 2012, being the date of the issuance of the Ministerial Resolution declaring the incorporation of the Company (note 19).

-17. TRANSACTIONS WITH RELATED PARTIES
+19. TRANSACTIONS WITH RELATED PARTIES

-a) In addition to details disclosed in notes 12, 15 and 16, following are the details of related party transactions from the period from 8 February 2012 to 31 December 2013 and the balances thereof:
+a) In addition to details disclosed in notes 14, 17 and 18, following are the details of related party transactions for the year ended 31 December 2014 and the balances thereof: